 A wife once told me that she planned to leave her husband because (in her words) she “just didn’t love him anymore.”
-When I asked her to change the way she worded her decision by saying, “I am choosing to no longer value my husband and to break my commitment to remain faithful to him,” she insisted on framing it in a way that made her a victim of feelings she could not change.
-Ironically, she also thought she was being virtuous because of her honesty and lack of hypocrisy.
+When I asked her to change the way she worded her decision by saying, “I am choosing to no longer value my husband and to break my commitment to him,” she refused.

 What’s happening here?
 Some people tell me they want to be married because of love and others say they want out of marriage because they no longer love.
 This has led me to ask some questions about the nature of love.

 1. Being in love